wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/rabbitmq_examples/store-forward-rabbitmq.md

 # Message store and message processor for guaranteed delivery

-This sample demonstrates how a store and forward messaging scenario can be implemented using the RabbitMQ message broker and WSO2 Micro Integrator.
+This sample demonstrates how a <b>store and forward</b> messaging scenario can be implemented using the RabbitMQ message broker and WSO2 Micro Integrator.
 Store and forward messaging is used for serving traffic to back-end services that can accept request messages only at a given rate.

-This messaging pattern also ensures guarantee message delivery.
-That is, because request messages are stored in a message store, the messages never get lost.
+This messaging pattern ensures guaranteed message delivery.
+That is, because request messages are stored in a message store, messages never get lost.

 As shown below, when a client sends a message, the <b>message processor</b> artifact in the Micro Integrator will route the messages to the RabbitMQ broker.
 The <b>message processor</b> artifact in the Micro Integrator will then process the message from the broker and send it to the back-end service.